B2B Marketing Automation: Frequently Asked Questions

 What content do we need for marketing automation?

 Develop content for three demand states: problem-aware (industry reports, challenge guides), solution-aware (case studies, product comparisons), and partner-shortlist (demos, trial offers).
-Create eight to twelve core assets per state, then repurpose into multiple formats.
+Build eight to twelve core assets per state, then repurpose into multiple formats.
 Plan for two to four new pieces monthly to keep sequences fresh and relevant.

 How do we align sales and marketing with automation?